Djwarf/Qasa/src/crypto/security_review.md

 ### Threat Actors

 1. **Network Adversaries** (High capability)
-   - Can intercept, modify, or inject messages in the network
+   - Can intercept, modify, or inject data in the network
    - Mitigated by authenticated encryption and signatures

 2. **Local System Adversaries** (Medium capability)